 - Reviews that are in clear support of a competitor

-Can You Actually Remove a Google Review?
+Can Your Business Actually Remove a Google Review?

 Yes, removing a Google review is possible.
 It’s just not always as simple as erasing or hiding it from your page.
 There are a few other steps you’ll have to take in between, many safeguards placed by Google to avoid repeat behavior on your page again.